-- Fixed Income Team Risk assessment and monitoring of investment in Securitized Debt is done by a team comprising of Credit Team. - Ratings are monitored for any movement Based on the cash-flow report and analyst view, periodic review of utilization of credit enhancement shall be conducted and ratings shall be monitored accordingly. - Wherever the schemes portfolio is disclosed, the AMC may give a comprehensive disclosure of Securitised debt instruments held in line with SEBI requirement.
+- Fixed Income Team Risk assessment and monitoring of investment in Securitized Debt is done by credit team. - Ratings are monitored for any movement Based on the cash-flow report and analyst view, periodic review of utilization of credit enhancement shall be conducted and ratings shall be monitored accordingly. - Wherever the schemes portfolio is disclosed, the AMC may give a comprehensive disclosure of Securitised debt instruments held in line with SEBI requirement.